justbetter/magento2-sentry/README.md

 Example: https://github.com/justbetter/magento2-sentry-filter-events

 ## Compatibility
-The module is tested on Magento version 2.4.x with sentry sdk version 3.x.
-Magento 2.1.x is not supported by us anymore, feel free to fork this project or make a pull request.
+The module is tested on Magento version 2.4.x with sentry sdk version 3.x. feel free to fork this project or make a pull request.

 ## Ideas, bugs or suggestions?
 Please create a [issue](https://github.com/justbetter/magento2-sentry/issues) or a [pull request](https://github.com/justbetter/magento2-sentry/pulls).

+## Contributing
+Contributing?
+Awesome!
+Thank you for your help improving the module!

+- When making a PR please add a description what you've added, and if relevant why.
+- To save time on codestyle feedback, please run
+    - `composer install`
+    - `composer run codestyle`
+    - `composer run analyse`

 ## About us
 We’re a innovative development agency from The Netherlands building awesome websites, webshops and web applications with Laravel and Magento.
 Check out our website [justbetter.nl](https://justbetter.nl) and our [open source projects](https://github.com/justbetter).